Array ( [0] => Array ( [name] => Italy [parent] => Array ( [name] => Europe ) ) )

 As with all the larger islands in the Mediterranean, Sardinia was plundered and settled by a succession of pirates and empire builders.
 However, due in large part to its rugged and impenetrable landscape, Sardinian identity was never wholly extinguished.
 Her Bronze Age settlements truly set it apart.
 Deep gorges, craggy limestone and slate mountain ranges and swathes of verdant countryside hide over 7,000 nuraghi, peculiar conical stone structures which were forts, palaces and simple domestic dwellings.
 Much is left to the imagination as little is known about these edifices, though digs are leading to some fascinating insights.

 Evidence of Phoenician power on the island can be seen at Tharros on the west coast, established in the eighth century bc in a strategic position jutting into the sea in the Gulf of Oristano.
 Later colonised by the Romans, the site is a remarkable example of a coastal city-state.
-Finds can be seen in Sardinia’s superlative collection of archeological museums, in Cagliari and Oristano.
+Finds can be seen in Sardinia’s superlative collection of archeological museums.

-Rule by the Kingdom of Aragón brought a Spanish dimension to the island’s culture, concealed in medieval churches in tiny villages the length of the island, sumptuous 16th-century retables which rival coeval ones on the Italian mainland.
+Rule by the Kingdom of Aragón brought a Spanish dimension to the island’s culture, most evident today in the Catalan-Gothic architecture of the fishing port at Alghero and, concealed in mediaeval churches in tiny villages the length of the island, sumptuous sixteenth-century retables which rival coeval ones on the Italian mainland.

 Itinerary

 The morning is spent in the Cittadella dei Musei: the art gallery has works by the foremost Sardinian retable painter, Pietro Cavaro, and the excellent archaeological museum has important finds from the Nuragic, Phoenician and Roman periods.
 See the Giganti di Mont’e Prama, nuragic stone figures representing warriors, boxers and archers that have been recently reconstructed from over 5,000 fragments excavated in the 1970s.
-In the afternoon walk up the Bastione St. Remy, an immense late 19th-century gateway to the Castello district.
 The cathedral has a remodelled Pisan-Romanesque façade and a sculpted pulpit from 1160.
-The Museo Diocesano has a 15th-century Flemish triptych.

 The Nuraghe Su’ Nuraxi is the largest of the Bronze Age nuraghi, with an impressive central tower constructed of basalt.
 At nearby Tuili, the unprepossessing Chiesa di San Pietro houses an exquisite retable by the Maestro di Castelsardo (c.
 1500).
-Return to Cagliari for a little free time.
-Stroll around the medieval ramparts or visit the several Baroque churches.
+Final night in Cagliari.

+Begin our journey to the north of the island.
 Tharros is a magnificently located Punic and Roman site, with fine views over the Gulf of Oristano.
 The nearby Byzantine Church of San Giovanni in Sinis is the oldest of Sardinia’s churches.
-Visit the Church of the Saviour, which has an underground hypogeum with fourth-century frescoes depicting animals and Roman mythology.
-Return through the marshes of the lagoon, stopping for lunch at a fish restaurant in the town of Cabras.
+Lunch at a fish restaurant in the town of Cabras, before continuing through the marshes of the lagoon, arriving in Oristano proper mid-afternoon.
+Overnight here.

-San Pietro di Sorres is the most superbly situated Romanesque church in Sardinia, with typical Tuscan black and white stone banding.
-Visit Nuraghe Santu Antine, the most complex nuragic site in Sardinia.
-The cliff necropolis of Sant’Andrea Priu was used for burial in the second and third centuries bc.
-In the main chamber are exquisite fragments of later Roman and Byzantine frescoes.
-Continue north to see two examples of Pisan-Romanesque churches, each in a very different setting in the rural landscape.
+Homeward journey.
+See two examples of Pisan-Romanesque churches, each in a very different setting in the rural landscape.
 Santissima Trinità di Saccargia is a splendid example, built in black basalt and white limestone in 1116.
 Santa Maria del Regno has a magnificent ornate retable from 1515.
+Fly from Olbia to London Heathrow, arriving c.
+3.30pm.

 Practicalities

-A lot of walking, some over rough ground at archaeological sites or over cobbled or uneven paving.
-Fitness and sure-footedness are essential, particularly for clambering up nuraghi.
+This itinerary involves a lot of walking, both over rough ground at archaeological sites and cobbled or uneven paving within the town centres.
+Fitness and sure-footedness are essential, particularly for clambering up the Nuraghi.
 Some days involve a lot of driving.
-Average distance by coach per day: 62 miles.
+Average distance by coach per day: 75 miles.

 Between 10 and 22 participants.